Canada’s first undergraduate global health degree.

 - Communicable Diseases and Care

-The Global Health degree provides an excellent foundation for medical school, professional schools (e.g. law, teaching), graduate school and post-graduate training (e.g. nursing).
+The Global Health degree provides an excellent foundation to directly enter the workforce or as first-rate preparation for medical school, professional schools (e.g., law, teaching), graduate school, and post-graduate training in various health professions (e.g., public health, nursing, health management and administration).

 Real World Experience